geeooff/forza-data-web/README.md

 > **Note for Windows as both game and receiving app**:
 > Only Forza Motorsport (2023) allows to send data to 127.0.0.1.
-> For earlier games you will need a separate compute to receive the data.
+> For earlier games you will need a separate computer to receive the data.

 Start the game on your Windows computer or your Xbox.
 Go to game options and look for _Data Out_ options :